Karma0o7/Tindog/README.md

-# Tindog
+# Tindog A Startup page
-Tinder for dogs
+Tindog is only front-end cloning of tinder but implemented for dogs "Tinder for Dogs".

+# Language Used:
+- HTML
+- CSS
+- JAVASCRIPT

+# APIS Used:
+- BOOTSTRAP